 Elaine was the CEO and coFounder of EventLoko, a mobile web app that helped people find, discover, and share local family-friendly events and activities.
 She oversaw product development, finance, user growth, marketing, and legal affairs.
 Launched in private beta, EventLoko grew to cover 150,000 events in all major California cities, and major cities across the United States including Atlanta, Austin, Boston, Chicago, Denver, Houston, New York, Philadelphia, Portland, Seattle, and Washington DC.

 Elaine previously worked as a corporate transactions attorney at Morgan Lewis, an AmLaw 100 firm, prior to launching a private law practice.
-In a former life, she also owned a private music teaching studio in Los Angeles and Vancouver.
+In a former life, she worked as a professional solo and collaborative pianist, and owned a private music teaching studio in Los Angeles and Vancouver.
 Elaine leverages her extensive experience in the law, business, and the arts to deliver outside-the-box solutions and services to her innovative, trailblazing clients.

 Elaine is a strong believer in meaningful community involvement, and has served on the Board of Directors of several non-profit arts and music organizations.
 A passionate proponent of education, Elaine has also undertaken various roles with the Palo Alto Unified School District, serving on School Site Council, Principal Selection Committee, and Academic Assessment Report Committee.
 She has also worked as a credentialed substitute teacher in elementary, middle school, and high school.

-She continues to perform in the community as a pianist and music coach.
+She continues to perform in the community as a pianist, music coach, conductor, and composer.
 When she has the chance, she loves to read, cook, bike, and hike with her family.